BU-NU-CLOUD-F19/Cloud_Based_E-Commerce_Platform/kubernetes-cluster/Readme.md

 ````
 gcloud container clusters create <project-name>    --num-nodes 1    --enable-basic-auth    --issue-client-certificate    --zone us-east1
 ````
-###Build and push the postgres image on GCP
+###Build and push and push any microservice image on GCP

-cd into kubernetes-cluster directory and submit the image to google container registry.
+cd into the respective microservice directory and submit the image to google container registry.

-While submitting a new image on GCP if you are a first time user you have to enable the google container image registry
+If its your first time make sure you have kubectl installed on your system.
+Also, While submitting a new image on GCP make sure you have to enable the google container image registry API.

-Also please replace the image name in deployment yaml and run the following commands.
+Now simply replace the image name in deployment yaml and run the following commands.
 ```
 gcloud builds submit --tag gcr.io/<project-id>/postgres-gke:v1.1 .